Last night kicked off the new series of 16 Kids and Counting on Channel 4.

 Sue always gets a new pushchair with each new baby and is not disappointed this time.
 “A new buggy is just one of an ever-growing stream of costs.
 Noel works hard in the family bakery to pay for it all.
 And although his income is boosted by £160 a week in child benefits he has to find ways to cut costs.”

 Noel says kids become more expensive when they go to secondary school.
 The children understand that you must have money in the bank to spend on the “bank card” – clearly showing to me that the Radfords are not living off credit.
-They don’t go out drinking and don’t smoking.
+They don’t go out drinking and don’t smoke.

 Treatment from Others